AxonC/magnus-api/docs/ppm.md

 ![Camera Pixel Comparison 1](images/ppm-images/camera-algorithm1.png)
 ![Camera Pixel Comparison 2](images/ppm-images/camera-algorithm2.png)

 Each filter will be placed at every available size of the image some will be useful other won't be, but this is where the problems start, doing this for a 24x24 pixel image will use over 160000 features.
 This is very time consuming which is where the power of haar comes in.
 It applies the filters in a cascading fashion.
 Applying one set and if all of the comeback positive, the next set will be used this is very beneficial as it help weed out areas that aren't faces quicker.
-An image that passes all states of the cascade will be returned with the information of the region the contains the space.
+An image that passes all states of the cascade will be returned with the information of the region the contains the space. [@opencv]

 ### Facial Recognition